Overview

 Schwab Advisor Services™ is Schwab’s business serving independent investment advisory

-brokerage services—trading, custody, reporting, and other related services—many of
+services—trading, custody, reporting, and other related services—many of which are not

-which are not typically available to Schwab retail customers.
-Schwab also makes available
+typically available to Schwab retail customers.
+Schwab also makes available various support

-various support services.
-Some of those services help CCIA manage or administer client’s
+services.
+Some of those services help CCIA manage or administer client’s accounts, while

-accounts, while others help CCIA manage and grow the business.
-Schwab’s support services
+others help CCIA manage and grow the business.
+Schwab’s support services generally are

-generally are available on an unsolicited basis (CCIA does not have to request them) and at
+available on an unsolicited basis (CCIA does not have to request them) and at no charge to

 Services That Benefit the Client